Nickchapman3773/Uranium-Fever/docs/losslessscalingguide.md

 :::danger Optional Paid Application
 - Lossless Scaling is **NOT** required for Uranium Fever or modded Fallout: New Vegas.
 However, it is a powerful tool that can significantly boost FPS, potentially doubling or tripling performance.
 - Lossless Scaling costs $7 USD.
+- Lossless Scaling should not be used alongside other forms of frame generation, such as `AMD Fluid Motion Frames`.
 - The Uranium Fever team has no affiliation with or financial interest in Lossless Scaling.
 :::